agileteams/manager-README/README.md

-# manager-README
+# manager-README: My leadership readme/operating manual

-# My leadership readme/operating manual
+_This file was inspired by https://larahogan.me/blog/first-one-on-one-questions/ and a manager job posting I saw which requested a link to a manager-README, if available, in lieu of a cover letter.
+My search showed that some people think these files are valuable, and some think they are a self-centered waste of time.
+What do you think?_

 ## My Leadership Philosophy